Chicago Police Misconduct & Brutality Attorneys

 - Illegal Searches — A person has the right to be free from unreasonable searches.
 Illegal searches are a violation of your constitutional rights.

-- Police Harassment — This is an abuse of law enforcements’ authority by repeatedly stopping someone without probable cause and aggressively questioning that person, often in attempt to coerce someone into admitting a crime.
+- Police Harassment — This is an abuse of law enforcements’ authority by repeatedly stopping someone without probable cause and aggressively questioning that person, often in an attempt to coerce someone into admitting a crime.
 Harassment also may involve threatening or intimidating a person to obtain information.

 - Police Battery — Law enforcement officers should only use the necessary force needed to subdue a suspect or protect the lives of officers or bystanders.
 If excessive force is used that breaches the civil rights of the victim involved, compensation may be available.